Transcatheter Tricuspid Valve Reconstruction for Tricuspid Regurgitation

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you have a hypersensitivity or contraindication to antiplatelets, anticoagulants, or other specified materials, you may not be eligible to participate.

-Is the Cardioband Tricuspid Valve Reconstruction System safe for humans?
+What prior data suggests that the Edwards Cardioband Tricuspid Valve Reconstruction System is safe?

-What data supports the effectiveness of the treatment Edwards Cardioband Tricuspid Valve Reconstruction System for tricuspid regurgitation?
+What evidence suggests that the Edwards Cardioband Tricuspid Valve Reconstruction System is effective for tricuspid regurgitation?

 Who Is on the Research Team?